zw2123/HFT_on_a_Chip/README.md

 Side project, simplified version of HFT system, including FAST financial protocol; encoder/decoder; order book; and threshold logic.
-The system can run with a latency with several hundreds of nanoseconds.
+The system can run with a latency of several hundreds of nanoseconds.

 Development process used Xilinx Design Suite (2023.2), C++ code is now ready for HLS, co-simulation and IP integration.